 - Emotional and physical vulnerability.
-People that are less able to handle stress will likely experience more severe withdrawal symptoms from cannabis.
+People who are less able to handle stress will likely experience more severe withdrawal symptoms from cannabis.

 - General health and metabolism.
-The healthier the person and the better the metabolism, the quicker the person will get rid of toxins and end unpleasant withdrawal sensations.
+The healthier the person and the better their metabolism, the quicker the person will get rid of toxins and end the unpleasant withdrawal sensations.

 - Body type.
 Fat tissues store THC molecules; as a result, the more fat that you have in your body, the more storage space you provide for toxic cannabis molecules.
-Most women naturally have more fat, and are therefore likely to retain more THC in their bodies than men.
+Most women naturally have a higher fat content than men, and thus are likely to retain more THC in their bodies than men.
 As a result, their marijuana withdrawals can be more severe.

 Fortunately, quitting marijuana is not as difficult as withdrawing from other drugs.
 Medical supervision is usually unnecessary because the symptoms, while unpleasant, are not dangerous.
 In many cases, people manage to quit on their own when properly motivated.

 What One Can Do At Home

-Here is what you can try at home to soothe milder detox symptoms:
+Here is what you can try at home to soothe milder detox symptoms during weed withdrawals:

 - Stay hydrated by drinking 2-3 liters of water per day.
 Avoid sodas and drinks with sugar or other artificial sweeteners.

 - Eliminate coffee and caffeine until your sleep cycle returns to normal.

 - Do not use other substances while you are detoxing from marijuana.
 That means: stop drinking alcohol, smoking cigarettes, and consuming other drugs.
 If you are taking medication, talk with your doctor about your cannabis detox.

 - Exercise every day, even if only for a short while.
 By exercising you will 1) boost your mental health and 2) increase the speed at which your body removes toxins through sweat.

-- Take a nice warm bath to relax you and improve your mood
+- Treat yourself to a nice warm bath to relax you and improve your mood

-- Surround yourself with supportive people, whether that is your family and friends or online forums and local support groups.
+- Surround yourself with supportive people, whether they are members of your family or friends or online forums and local support groups.

 Get Professional Help

 If you can’t deal with your withdrawal period alone, don’t hesitate to seek professional help.